geopython/pygeoapi/docs/source/configuration.rst

             ssn: "http://www.w3.org/ns/ssn/"
             Datastream: sosa:isMemberOf

 Sometimes, the JSON-LD desired for an individual feature in a collection is more complicated than can be achieved by aliasing properties using a context.
-In this case, it is possible to specify a Jinja2 template.
-When ``item_template`` or ``items_template`` is defined for a feature collection, the json-ld prepared by pygeoapi will be used to render the Jinja2 template specified by the path.
-The path specified can be absolute or relative to pygeoapi's template folder.
-For even more deployment flexibility, the path can be specified with string interpolation of environment variables.
+In this case, it is possible to implement a custom Jinja2 template.
+GeoJSON-LD is rendered using the Jinja2 templates defined in ``collections/items/item.jsonld`` and ``collections/items/index.jsonld``.
+A pygeoapi collection requiring custom GeoJSON-LD can overwrite these templates using dataset level templating.
+To learn more about Jinja2 templates, see :ref:`html-templating`.

 .. code-block:: yaml